AaltoSciComp/scicomp-docs/data/datapolicy.rst

 #. **Other centrally available folders (i.e. Project, Archive, Scratch)
    than HOME are meant for work related information only.**
 #. **Desktop computers are considered as stateless.
 They can be
-   re-installed at any point by CS-IT if necessary.
+   re-installed at any point by IT if necessary.
 Data stored on local workstations is always considered as temporary data and is not backed up.
-CS-IT will still try to inform users of changes.**
+IT support will still try to inform users of changes.**
 #.
 Backed-up data locations are listed. **It is the user's
    responsibility to ensure that data is stored in backed-up locations as needed.
 Mobile devices (laptops) and personal workstations are not